 Description: A sufficient ledger balance exists to satisfy the transaction’s dollar amount.
 In this case, the available balance is below the debit Entry’s dollar value.

-Suggestion: This transaction can be re-attempted twice within 30 days of the original authorization date.
+Suggestion: Re-attempt the transaction twice within 30 days of the original authorization date.
 However, the merchant must re-enter this as a new transaction.

 Description: The Receiver does not know the Originator’s identity, has no relationship with the Originator, and/or has not authorized the Originator to debit the account.
 Alternatively, for ARC and BOC entries, the signature on the source document is not authorized or proven valid or authentic.